rob-webaverse/ethereum-backend/README.md

 ## How Transfers Work

+### Chains

 There are two parallel blockchains for each Ethereum source of truth.
 There are two sources of truth (mainnet and rinkeby) and they do not interact.
-Therefore there are 4 chains.
+Therefore (2 chains x 2 sources) there are 4 chains.

 ```
 mainnet